 Wild Willpower PAC would like to formally thank the many contributors who have collectively helped to make this website available to humanity.
-These “preservers of knowledge” of humanity’s history which offer wisdom and direction are acknowledged within the section of federal court-recommended:
+Many of these “preservers of knowledge” are acknowledged within the section of federal court-recommended:

-Additional contributors are referenced in various places throughout this site; Wild Willpower PAC is working to make this knowledge as simple-to-navigate as possible minus any extra rambling, however it should be noted, too, that this site should be read in context with our parent organization’s website, www.WildWillpower.org.
+Additional contributors are referenced throughout this site; Wild Willpower PAC is working to make this knowledge as simple-to-navigate as possible, however it should be noted that this site should be read in context with our parent organization’s website, www.WildWillpower.org.